Southern Bacon Gravy for Biscuits

 A hand whisking cream and milk in a skillet on the stove to thicken a gravy base.

 Add in your cream and milk.
 Whisk continually until it starts to thicken.
 Don't turn the heat up any during this process.
-You want to do it on low and slow the whole time so as not to scorch the gravy.
+You want to do it on low and slow the whole time so as not to scorch the bacon fat gravy.

 A wooden spoon with gravy on it showing how thick gravy should be.